Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators

 \looseness=-1 We now outline our \nameshort framework to train a one-step map for a classical NF.
 To remedy the issue found in shortcut models and IMM in~\cref{sec:warmup}, we judiciously choose $f_{\theta}$ to be an already exactly invertible mapping---i.e., a classical NF.
 Since NFs are one-step maps by construction,~\cref{eqn:fort_general} is instantiated using a simple regression objective follows:\

 \looseness=-1 where $\gR$ is a regularization strategy and $\lambda_r \in \mathbb{R}^+$ is the strength of regularization.
 Explicit in~\cref{eqn:fort_nf} is the need to procure \emph{one-step} targets $x_1 = f_1^*(x_0)$ from a known invertible mapping $f_1^*$.
 We outline the choice of such functions in~\S\ref{sec:fort_targets}.
-We also highlight that the one-step targets in~\cref{eqn:fort_nf} differ from the typical flow matching objective where the continuous targets $f^*_{t, \text{cfm}} = \frac{\partial}{\partial} p_t(x_t | x_0, x_1)$ (see~\S\ref{sec:fort_in_continuous_time} for a detailed discussion).
-Furthermore, note that training an NF within \nameshort only requires to evaluate the forward direction during training and acts as the closest invertible approximation to the already invertible map $f^*_1$.
+We also highlight that the one-step targets in~\cref{eqn:fort_nf} differ from the typical flow matching objective where the continuous targets $f^*_{t, \text{cfm}} = \frac{\partial}{\partial} p_t(x_t | x_0, x_1)$ (see~\S\ref{sec:fort_in_continuous_time} for a discussion).
 Consequently, for NFs that are universal density approximators~\citep{teshima2020coupling,kong2021universal,zhang2020approximation}, the learning problem includes a feasible solution.

 \looseness=-1 \xhdr{Training recipe} We provide the full training pseudocode in~\cref{alg:nf_regression}.
 In practice, we find that $f^\star$ is often ill-conditioned, with the target distribution often centered around some lower-dimensional subspace of $\R^d$ similar to prior work~\citep{zhai2024normalizing}.
 This may cause $f_\theta$ to become numerically ill-conditioned.
 To combat this, we use three tricks to maintain numerical stability.
-Specifically, we regularize the log determinant, add small amounts of Gaussian noise to the target distribution similar to~\cite{hui2025notsooptimaltransportflows3d,zhai2024normalizing}, and, finally, we add weight decay to our optimizer.
+Specifically, we regularize the loss function, add small amounts of Gaussian noise to the target distribution similar to~\cite{hui2025notsooptimaltransportflows3d,zhai2024normalizing}, and, finally, add weight decay to our optimizer.

+\looseness=-1 \xhdr{Regularization Strategies} In principle, classical normalizing flows can be trained using a standalone regression objective that directly maps latents to data.
+In practice, we observe that regression training alone can impact numerical invertibility---a similar phenomenon to that observed in MLE-trained normalizing flows~\citep{xu2023embracing,andrade2024stable}.
+This adversely impacts re-weighted samples as the NF becomes increasingly numerically unstable.
+To remedy this, we introduce two regularization strategies, one using the log-determinant of the Jacobian (see eq.~\ref{eq:logdetregularizer}), while the other does not, resembling a cycle-consistency loss using forward-backward regularization (see eq.~\ref{eq:logdetfreeregularizer}):